 Game Preview: Bears at Wolf Pack, 7 p.m.

-(Hartford, CT) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they continue a road trip with the first of two straight games versus the Hartford Wolf Pack.
+(Hartford, CT) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they look for a third straight win on the road as they visit the Hartford Wolf Pack at XL Center for the second straight night.

 Broadcast Information